This post would focus more on the best online jobs in Nigeria, regardless of your age, location, and occupation.

 WordPress software can be installed locally on your personal computer.
 You can set up a local server; install WordPress locally on your PC, and learn with several practices.
 The whole process is not complicated in any way.

-There are many free eBooks guide on WordPress for beginners.
+There are many free eBook guides on WordPress for beginners.
 Most of the EBooks would show you how to setup WordPress on local servers and other essential things that you should know about WordPress.

 Once you master your desired CMS, the next thing is to create a portfolio for yourself.

-For any online job, it’s important to have a portfolio of the works you’ve done in time past, a portfolio and a testimonial from previous clients goes a long way in establishing your authority online.
+For any online job, it’s important to have a portfolio of the work you’ve done in time past, a portfolio and a testimonial from previous clients go a long way in establishing your authority online.

 Being a web designer; I would advise that you set up a personal website for yourself.